What Are Operation and Maintenance Manuals?

-An Operations and Maintenance manual is a comprehensive document that details information about an industrial plant and individual pieces of maintenance equipment.
+Operation and Maintenance Manuals are a comprehensive document that details information about an industrial plant and individual pieces of maintenance equipment.
 An O&M manual also discusses proper upkeep procedures in order to ensure that property and equipment do not get damaged over time.
 Also, it usually outlines the functions related to all of the assets.
 Essentially, companies design operation and maintenance manuals so assets do not deplete over time and equipment is always reliable.
-Life cycle management through operations and management manuals is the greatest expense for operating a facility over its lifecycle.
+Life cycle management through operation and maintenance manuals is the greatest expense for operating a facility over its lifecycle.
 Manuals ensure safety of employees because they help prevent damage to equipment.
 Therefore, companies suffer from less legal trouble.

 The Creation of Operation and Maintenance Manuals

 Contractors and sub-contractors create operation and maintenance manuals when they hand off projects to other contractors, or when they complete a project.
 Contractors create Operations Manuals for the completion of a plant and during the different parts of the construction operation.
 Medium and large companies create operations manuals.
 Many people help with large operations.
 When many people are involved, it is likely that information can get lost in translation if it is not explicitly written in an organized manner.

 Companies use modules when they design operations manuals.
 Usually, the type of information in an O&M Manual includes: